martypapa/blacksmith/README.md

 drawLine(build([](Point&_) { _.setX(1), _.setY(2), _.setZ(3); }),
             build([](Point&_) { _.setX(4), _.setY(5), _.setZ(6); }));
 ```
-By using the `build` function, we avoided the possibility accidentally setting the wrong variable!
+By using the `build` function, we avoided the possibility of accidentally setting the wrong named variable!
-All variables are scoped locally and build in-place!
+All variables are now scoped locally and constructed in-place!

 ## Example